ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 ## Approach

-In order to able to works with percentages, we need metadata data for every publication and well as the parallel published subset of publications.
+In order to able to work with percentages, we need metadata data for every publication and well as the parallel published subset of publications.
 The the approach is to use combination of harvested (VIRTA) and master (CRIS) data sources in order to create the data set for all publications.
-Then to use repositories, institutional, national and subject based, to get metadata data about the parallel published versions and associated files.
+We will then to use different kind of repositories, institutional, national and subject based, to get metadata data about the parallel published versions and associated files.
 Simple linking between these two data sets is done using the existing identifiers, such as DOIs and URNs.

 ## User stories